 In December 2017, the European Parliament and Council passed a regulation creating a new category of securitisations: “simple, transparent and standardised securitisations” also known as STS securitisations.
 This Regulation came into force on January 1, 2019.

-Third party verification agents also will play a role in assisting investors.
+Third party verification agents also assist investors.
 Investors are allowed to put some reliance on the originators’ own STS certification but, by law, cannot rely solely and mechanically on such certification.
-Therefore, they will have to demonstrate to their own regulator that they have relied on some additional and reliable information in determining the STS nature of their holding.
-Again, the existence of an independent and regulated third party that has performed its own due diligence of the STS nature of securitisations an investor holds should provide comfort that such investor has discharged its own legally required due diligence.
+Therefore, they have to demonstrate to their own regulator that they have relied on some additional and reliable information in determining the STS nature of their holding.
+Again, if an independent and regulated third party performed its own due diligence of the STS nature of securitisations and the investor consults this independent report such investor has likely discharged its legally required due diligence.

 In line with its mission to strengthen the securitisation market as a sustainable investment and funding tool for both investors and originators, in March 2019 PCS became authorised by the Financial Conduct Authority in the United Kingdom to verify STS compliance pursuant to article 28 of the STS Regulation.
 PCS also obtained a similar authorisation in June 2019 in France from the Autorité des Marchés Financiers.